lorenzo-lepore/monopoly/ALT_README.md

 On the main screen you can start or resume a game.

-In the first case, before clicking on 'New game', the main condition to guarantee the game must be satisfied: a number of players equal to or greater than 2
-(up to 6 players allowed).
-These can be added using the 'Add player' button where they can enter their nickname and a pawn of their choice from among the available ones.
+In the first case, before clicking on 'New game', the main condition to guarantee the start of the game must be satisfied: a number of players equal to or greater than 2 (up to 6 players allowed) have to play.
+These can be added using the 'Add player' button, where it is possible to choose a nickname and a pawn among the available ones.
 It is possible to show the players through the 'Show players' button.

 In the second case, by clicking on 'Resume game' the program will check for the presence of previously saved (unfinished) games in the system and will proceed to open the game board by restarting exactly from the last player's turn.